 But it didn't happen all at once.

-What we're seeing now, says Mr. Black, uh, is a Bush surge because Bush has been very popular as president in the South.
+What we're seeing now, says Mr. Black, is a Bush surge because Bush has been very popular as president in the South.

-It's a DC story, it's a Washington Beltway media axis story.
+It's a Washington Beltway media axis story.

-But to these people that are seeking new lives in the South and out West, it's an economic story.
+But to these people that are seeking new lives in the South and out west, it's an economic story.

-And when you have the economic news that we had this week, the deficit coming down because of an unexpected leap in tax receipts, the whole Democrat theory has just been blown to hell again.
+And when you have the economic news that we have this week, the deficit coming down because of an unexpected leap in tax receipts, the whole Democrat theory has just been blown to hell again.

-Reagan blew it to hell that's been blown to hell again.
+It's been blown to hell again.

-Tax rates were cut, tax revenue increased.
+Tax revenue increased.

 Same thing as cutting prices at a retail outlet and selling more goods.

-It's it's it works every time it's tried.
+It works every time it's tried.

-Just the exact opposite.
+It's just the exact opposite.

-And so the deficit, which was predicted to be a monster that was going to eat your children, is now down by a third, and it's not a monster at all.
+And so the deficit, which was predicted to be a monster that was going to eat your children, is now down by a third.

 And in fact, some might even say that the deficit spending spurred economic growth as well.

-Uh deficits aren't all bad as uh as everybody knows.
+Deficits aren't all bad, as everybody knows.

-And all the other Democrats inside the Beltway, New York, Boston corridor.
+And don't think that doesn't irritate Chuck Schumer and Joe Wilson and all the other Democrats inside the Beltway, New York, Boston corridor.

-Quick time out, we'll be back and wrap it up right after this.
+We'll be back and wrap it up right after this.

 Sadly, my friends, we are out of busy broadcast time.

-I'd love to be able to do that, but I have a previously scheduled meeting uh that I cannot delay nor forego.
+I'd love to be able to do that, but I have a previously scheduled meeting that I cannot delay nor forego.

 We'll be able to analyze this, put it in perspective tomorrow.